iwswordpress/ndc-gql/COURSES-03/15-leaf/GUIDE.md

--  index01.js - no child resolution
+-  index01.js - no child resolution.
+Use of AST analysis.
 -  index02.js - resolves Cat with Carer commented out
--  index03.js - resolves Cat and Carer with introduction to use of CONTEXT.
+-  index03.js - resolves Cat and Carer with introduction to use of CONTEXT with AJAX to JSON-SERVER.

 In our schema we have the following 'objects':